2004 AFC Asian Cup final: Aftermath

-Political tensions related to World War II, which later transcended into the field, would be further escalated by the defeat of the Chinese hosts to Japan, which the second goal of Japan by Koji Nakata, a handball goal, was counted by the Kuwaiti referee despite complains by the Chinese players.
+Political tensions related to World War II, which later transcended into the field, would be further escalated by the defeat of the Chinese hosts to Japan.
+The goal by Koji Nakata, later determined to be a clear handball, was controversially counted by the Kuwaiti referee despite complaints from the Chinese players.
 In response, Chinese fans started rioting outside the stadium and attacked the buses escorting Japanese team and fans.
 This in turn affected China's perpetration for the 2008 Summer Olympics in Beijing.

 For the Chinese team as well, this loss meant they had failed to lift the trophy twice, with its first hurdle happened in the 1984 when it lost to Saudi Arabia.
-This traumatic loss and the incorrect decision by the referee would play a role in causing the demise of China's football fortune, as the Chinese had not returned to the final of an Asian Cup since.
+The Chinese have not returned to the final (let alone a semifinal) of an Asian Cup since 2004.

-For Japan, this was the first time Japan had defended the trophy.
-This triumphant experience was even remarkable, given it was done in a very hostile environment caused by Chinese supporters in relations to Japanese war crimes in World War II.
-Japan would go on to lift the trophy again in 2011, before losing its first final in 2019.
+For Japan, this was the first time they had defended the trophy.
+Japan would go on to lift the trophy again in 2011, before losing in the 2019 final.